 The village of Kamisiana is a quite place with a beautiful beach.
 Here you can enjoy the life of a traditional Cretan village.
-You can also find traditional tavernas and restaurants, cafe and a super market.
+You can also find traditional tavernas and restaurants, cafes and a super market.
 Holidays to Kamisiana are a haven for those wishing to relax.

 Things To Do

-Fun Excursions while on Kamisiana Holidays
+Fun Excursions on Kamisiana Holidays

-Chrissi Island: An exceptional day to a tropical paradise set in the crystal clear waters of the Libyan sea.
+Chrissi Island: An exceptional day out to a tropical paradise set in the crystal clear waters of the Libyan sea.
 Sunbathe on the wondrous beaches of unusual coloured sand.

-Knossos: If you visit Crete and do not see the ancient palace of Knossos is compares to visiting Egypt and not seeing the pyramids.
+Knossos: If you visit Crete and do not see the ancient palace of Knossos it compares to visiting Egypt and not seeing the pyramids.
 This is where European civilisation began with the dazzling Minoan people.

-For further information and to secure your place on all the above exciting days and nights out, see your Olympic representative in the resort.
-The best time to book would be at the Welcome Get Together on the day after arrival.
+For further information and to secure your place on any of the above exciting days and nights out, see your Olympic representative in resort.
+The best time to book is at the Welcome Get Together on the day after arrival.

 Things To See